skyzh/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 We want to avoid dynamic dispatch as much as possible, and therefore we do not use `Box<dyn StorageIterator>` in the system.
 Instead, we prefer static dispatch using generics.

+Starting this section, we will use `Key<T>` to represent LSM key types and distinguish them from values in the type system.
+You should use provided APIs of `Key<T>` instead of directly accessing the inner value.
+We will add timestamp to this key type in part 3, and using the key abstraction will make the transition more smooth.
+For now, `KeySlice` is equivalent to `&[u8]`, `KeyVec` is equivalent to `Vec<u8>`, and `KeyBytes` is equivalent to `Bytes`.

 ## Task 3: LSM Iterator + Fused Iterator

 In this task, you will need to modify: